unbit/uwsgi-docs/tutorials/CachingCookbook.rst

    ; create a cache with 100 items (default size per-item is 64k) cache2 = name=mycache,items=100

-   ; create a cache for images with dynamic size cache2 = name=images,items=20,bitmap=1,blocks=100
+   ; create a cache for images with dynamic size (images can be big, so do not waste memory) cache2 = name=images,items=20,bitmap=1,blocks=100

    ; a cache for css (20k per-item is more than enough)